Marten221/FileShareAPI/readme.md

 - Public endpoints also enforce access control checks to ensure users can only access resources they are authorized for; unauthorized access is denied.
 - Passwords are securely stored using hashing algorithms.
 - No role-based access control is implemented yet.

-## Deployment Plan

-The project is intended to be containerized using Docker and deployed on a personal server for private file sharing.

-## Future Enhancements

-- Role-based access control for advanced permission management.
-- Enhanced file sharing options (e.g., temporary download links, sharing with specific users).

 ---